Stability of the Universe Model Coupled with Phantom and Tachyon Fields: Dynamics of Interacting Phantom Energy

-This point is also an unstable past attractor for positive values of $m$.
-It is noted that for $Q=\beta\dot{\sigma}_{\phi}$, all points lie in a region of decelerated expansion.
-A general dynamical analysis is given in Table \textbf{2}.
+This point is a saddle node for negative values of $\beta$ while $\beta>0$ corresponds to stable/unstable attractors depending on parameter $m$.
+It is found that $P_4$ lies in a region of accelerated expansion for all the choices of parameters.
+Table \textbf{2} shows the dynamical analysis for LRS BI model.